Creative-Tinker/personal-website/README.md

 * Blog style: I’ve done a lot of writing, and I enjoy it (which is why I do help out GSCE students with English to begin with) – so I think transforming this into a blog where I can post more long form content is more appropriate.
 Right now I have a bunch of words just stuffed into flexboxes.
 * Use react framework (SPA) overall – but could’ve helped with this current feature (toggle btn / header column and appropriate text changing based on button click)
 * Create my coding journey (timeline) interactive – links to every GitHub project and reflections etc. – cool interactive feature.
-* My git commits are atrocious and all over the place – a lot of room for improvement there.